microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/DocumentKnowledgeMining/README.DEPLOYMENT.md

 # Deployment Guide for Services

-> This repository presents a solution and reference architecture for the Knowledge Mining solution accelerator.
+> This repository presents a solution and reference architecture for the Document Knowledge Mining solution accelerator.
 Please note that the  **provided code serves as a demonstration and is not an officially supported Microsoft offering**.
 >
 > For additional security, please review how to [use Azure API Management with microservices deployed in Azure Kubernetes Service](https://learn.microsoft.com/en-us/azure/api-management/api-management-kubernetes).